APIs for system administrators

 Sometimes a location may no longer be in use and you want it to not appear as a valid place of birth or death, or a valid area in an address in new event declaration forms.

-Note, in OpenCRVS a FHIR Location cannot be deleted entirely, only archived.
+Note, in OpenCRVS a Location cannot be deleted entirely, only archived.
 This is to protect the integrity of any older event registrations where the historical name of the facility or administrative area must be always remembered.
 That can only be changed via the correct record procedure.

 3. Updating population and crude-birth-rate statistics to power the registration "completion rate" performance